hoseinhajipour/readyplayer.me/README.md

 # readyplayer.me
-A Blender add-on for downloading and importing GLB files from Ready Player Me, with options for morph targets and pose types, including automatic application and clearing of armature transformations.
+A Blender add-on for downloading and importing GLB files from Ready Player Me, with options for:

+Pose Types:
+T Pose
+A Pose
+Morph Targets:
+ARKit
+Oculus Visemes
+mouthSmile
+mouthOpen
+Including automatic application and clearing of armature transformations.